CALL FOR APPLICATIONS

 Deadline: 10 January 2017

 Please note that the current call is closed.
+We cannot accept any scholarship applications, and there is no set date for a future call.

 The European Center for Constitutional and Human Rights (ECCHR) and the Kreuzberger Kinderstiftung, a foundation working to secure educational justice, recognize that starting a career in international human rights work can sometimes require more just having the requisite passion, motivation and skills.
 There can be certain barriers to entry into the profession that go against the spirit of our work, i.e. when economic or social considerations prevent potential participants from taking part in our programs.